adlerre/obd2-mqtt/README.md

 curl -X PUT -H "Content-Type: application/json" -d @settings.json http://192.168.4.1/api/settings
 ```

+## Settings

+Configure Wi-Fi, Mobile settings according to your needs.
+Set the detected ELM327 device and optionally select the
+protocol for faster initialization.<br />
+Set up the MQTT configuration with your data. __If you want to use TLS/SSL on a SIM800 device, you need to know that
+only SSL 2/3 and TLS 1.0 are supported.__

 ## Configure Sensors

 The following sensors are included in the supplied standard profile: